dsdanielpark/dsdanielpark/README.md

 ### Hello!
 World!
 I'm Minwoo Park(Daniel Park) live in Seoul, South Korea.

+✨🍰✨All project codes studied internally by the company are not available, so I am working on a personal project for my portfolio.

 ### I’m currently studying...
 - [1] Computer Vision
 - [2] Natural Language Process